joyrex2001/dsk2rom/README.md

 This should be enough info to start converting .dsk images to .rom images.
 Good luck!

+### Reverse to .dsk support

+A -r option has been added to allow to create back a dsk image from a rom created using dsk2rom tool.
+All compression modes are supported and roms with safe mode are also supported.

+example of creating a .dsk image from a .rom created with dsk2rom tool

+ * `dsk2rom -r alesteg.rom alesteg.dsk`

 ### Acknowledgements and thanks

 DSK2ROM by Vincent van Dam.
 The kernel was based on the disassembled diskroms